mwhea/Manifold_Trading_Bots/README.md

 ### Also included
 Also included is a tool for rapidly viewing and categorizing markets, under the /marketpicker folder.
 It's presently in a primitive state and needs to be hosted on localhost to run.

-## Streaker
-This code checks if the current user has placed a bet in the last 18 hours, and if not, places a trivial bet to activate the user's betting streak.